EighthPod/WindBreaker/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that is designed to give users weather data for their day.
+If you are someone who works outside, commutes a lot, or you are just a casual user, you can plan your day accordingly since the weather app will support multiple locations.
+Everything is planned to use one screen and allows options for customization such as toggles for themes, notifications, types of units, and even graphs based on the weather.

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **☀️🌧️❄️**

 ## Milestone Requirements